 NaHSO4 → Na+ + HSO4–

-However, that is not the end: the hydrogen sulfate ion can also split into two ions: a sulfate ion and a proton.
+However, it doesn’t stop there: the hydrogen sulfate ion can also split into two ions: a sulfate ion and a proton.

 HSO4– → H+ + SO42–

-This is the proton that increases the acidity of the solution.
-The process of splitting into ions in water is called electrolytic dissociation.
+This resulting H+ is the proton that increases the acidity of the solution.
+The process of splitting into ions in water is called dissociation.

 How are triiodide ions formed?

-Since we obtain our blue color through the formation of triiodide ions I3- the question becomes: how do we obtain the iodine and iodide ions needed to produce triiodide ions in the first place?
-Potassium iodide and hydrogen peroxide hold the answer.
+Since we obtain our blue color through the formation of triiodide ions I3– the question becomes: how do we obtain the iodine I2 and iodide ions I– needed to produce triiodide ions in the first place?
+Potassium iodide KI and hydrogen peroxide H2O2 hold the answer.
 Iodide ions are already present in the solution of potassium iodide because this substance dissociates when dissolved:

 KI → K+ + I–.

 The next “ingredient” is iodine.
-It can be formed in the reaction between hydrogen peroxide and potassium iodide.
-Hydrogen peroxide acts as an oxidizer – it takes the electrons from iodide ions, transforming them into iodine molecules.
+It can form in the reaction between hydrogen peroxide and potassium iodide.
+Hydrogen peroxide acts as an oxidizer – it takes the electrons from the iodide ions, transforming them into iodine molecules.
 However, this process wouldn’t occur without sodium hydrogen sulfate NaHSO4, which makes the reaction mixture acidic and thereby facilitates the process.

 2KI + H2O2 + 2NaHSO4 → I2 + 2H2O + Na2SO4 + K2SO4